 In our bread test, the Cuisinart kneaded two loaves of dough in 10 minutes with no trouble at all.
 It did a fine job on cookie dough, incorporating all ingredients quickly and well, and when we added chocolate chips, they blended in nicely.
 And it aced our whipped egg whites test.
 It is equipped with 12 power settings and on the highest one you get some serious energy for aerating things like egg whites or whipping cream.

 This stand mixer offers some excellent extras: The "low" setting is truly low, which helps avoid getting doused with flour when adding dry ingredients, and the 5.5-quart stainless steel bowl is the biggest of all the mixers we reviewed.
 The bowl also has a sturdy handle, which is helpful when you want to remove a bowl full of batter or dough from the base.

-The KitchenAid Classic Plus mixer doesn't have many features, extra bowls or a heavy-duty motor.
-However, it performed very well in all our kitchen tests, whipping up stiff egg whites, blending chocolate chips gently into cookie dough without breaking them and kneading bread dough until it reached just the right consistency.
+The KitchenAid Classic Plus stand mixer is one of the least expensive KitchenAids you can buy, but it still packs as much of a punch as the most high end stand mixers.
+The KitchenAid Classic Plus performed very well in all our kitchen tests, whipping up stiff egg whites, blending chocolate chips gently into cookie dough without breaking them and kneading bread dough until it reached just the right consistency.